 I'm already receiving an L G P S pension – will it be affected?

-If you become a councillor you must tell the L G P S administering authority that pays your pension about your new position, regardless of whether you join the Scheme in your new position or not.
+If you become a councillor, you must tell the L G P S administering authority that pays your pension about your new position, regardless of whether you join the Scheme in your new position or not.
 They will then check to see whether the pension they are paying should be reduced.

 Contributions